 Additional Taxes on Qualified Plans

-How do I enter 1099-Q or other tax forms reporting income I received from savings, retirement, or investment plans?
+How do I enter 1099-Q or other tax form reporting income I received from a savings, retirement, or investment plan?

-You will generally receive Form 1099-Q reporting this information when you take a distribution.
+When you take a distribution, you will generally receive Form 1099-Q reporting this information.
 If this was used to pay for qualified expenses, then you would keep this form for your records, meaning it generally does not get filed with your return.
 If not, you can add this to your return.

 To enter your QTP/Coverdell ESA information, navigate to Federal Taxes > Review > I'd like to see the forms I’ve filled out or search for a form > type "529" or "5329" in the search box > click Add form next to Form 5329 – Additional Tax on Qualified Plans.

-Here, choose who the form is for and fill in the applicable fields, then scroll down to check the box for Part II - Distributions from Education and Able Accounts.
+Here, choose who the form is for and fill in the applicable fields, then scroll down to check the box for Part II - Distrubutions form Education and Able Accounts.
 Enter your adjusted qualified education expenses for the current tax year.
-To calculate your “adjusted” amount, take your total qualified education expenses and subtract the following:
+To calculate your “adjusted” amount, take your total qualified education expenses and subtract: